Smiley9990/Bloodshed--Extended-1.3.0/README.md

+**Note:** Much of this gamemode and content was made locally for a private group.
+Players are encouraged to modify modes, items, and settings to better suit their own servers and preferences.

+**⚠️ Redux Incompatible with Bloodshed: Extended** — do not use both.
+Choose one to avoid conflicts.

+***
 ---

 ## Links

-**⚠️ Incompatible with Bloodshed: Extended** — do not use both.
-Choose one to avoid conflicts.

 - __Original:__ [Bloodshed: Redux](https://steamcommunity.com/sharedfiles/filedetails/?id=3508448413) (Steam Workshop)
 - __Content:__ [Bloodshed: Extended](https://steamcommunity.com/sharedfiles/filedetails/?id=3647700470) (Steam Workshop)
 - __MyProfile:__ [Smiley](https://steamcommunity.com/profiles/76561198103415700/) (Steam)

-**Note:** Much of this gamemode and content was made locally for a private group.
-Players are encouraged to modify modes, items, and settings to better suit their own servers and preferences.

 ---